 Composed of a derivative of the botulinum toxin, Botox is administered through injections into the muscles just beneath the skin.
-A professionally trained dermatologist should do these injections, since you can suffer side effects if Botox is delivered improperly.
-Make sure your doctor has experience and training using Botox.
+A professionally trained dermatologist should do these injections since you can suffer side effects of Botox is delivered improperly.
+Make sure your doctor or Dr. Bard on Upper East Side or Midtown Dermatology has experience and training using Botox.

 A Non-Toxic Toxin

 While Botox comes from the same toxin that can cause botulism, there is absolutely no danger of catching this disease from Botox injections.
 First of all, the dosage is so low that there has never been a case of botulism from Botox injections.
 Second, the compound is injected into a muscle, not ingested with bad food through your stomach.

 The toxin is just strong enough to temporarily disable the movement of very specific muscles.
 It works by blocking the nerve function in the muscles it’s injected into.
 When fighting wrinkles, Botox essentially freezes facial muscles, so the wrinkles you normally see when you smile disappear because the muscles aren’t contracting.

 From 2002 to 2012, Botox was used solely for cosmetic dermatology.
 In 2012, the U.S. Food and Drug Administration (FDA) approved Botox for another use: preventing and treating the chronic pain of migraine headaches.
 While it might not seem like an obvious application, it has obvious benefits, and it works.

 While scientists and researchers don’t know exactly how Botox relieves the pain of chronic migraine headaches, some have theorized that since it blocks nerves from sending signals to the brain, Botox also blocks pain messages from reaching your brain.
 The toxin definitely relaxes the muscles it affects, so you won’t feel any tenderness.

 Who Benefits from Botox for Migraines